fasakinhenry/.github/CONTRIBUTING.md

 # Contributing to My Projects

-Thank you for your interest in contributing to my open source projects!
+Thank you for your interest in contributing to my open-source projects!
 Your contributions, no matter how large or small, are greatly appreciated.
 This guide will help you contribute effectively to any of my repositories.

 ## Code of Conduct